c-facade/svelte-mood-tracker/README.md

 This is a project for the course Web Application Development(Sviluppo di Applicazioni Web) at the University of Pisa.

-This application is written using Svelte and hosted in cloudflare pages.
+This application is written using Svelte-kit and hosted on cloudflare pages.

 ## Specifications